Johannesburg Oliver R Tambo International Airport

 Location of Johannesburg Oliver R Tambo International Airport, South Africa

-Ground Handlers servicing Johannesburg Oliver R Tambo International Airport
+Ground Handlers and Cargo Handlers servicing Johannesburg Oliver R Tambo International Airport

 Alongside the launch last week of non-stop service to Beijing, South African Airways (SAA) has been working on improving its connections in Africa, and has recently launched service to three Central African destinations: Pointe Noire in the Republic of the Congo, Kigali in Rwanda and Bujumbura in Burundi.
 This follows expansion last year into Ndola, Zambia.